 If it hasn’t already been made clear, Alcatel takes making affordable Android phones very seriously, and the Alcatel 1X, the first Android Go phone, is no exception.
 For the easily affordable price of $89, the Alcatel 1X features a MediaTek chip, 1GB of RAM, 16GB of storage, and a tiny 960×480 display.

 Despite the otherwise meager specs, Android Go is able to compensate and make the phone feel “quick,” according to hands-on reports.

 At CES this year, Alcatel unveiled a revamped 1X for 2019 and the new Alcatel 1C.
 Neither model has launched in the US yet, but may be worth considering, if you’re able to wait before buying.

 As with many other devices on this list, the Alcatel 1X only supports GSM carriers in the US.

 Asus ZenFone Live

-At the same $100 or less price point, the Asus ZenFone Live is a very solid choice, for an affordable Android Go phone.
+At only $60, the Asus ZenFone Live is a solid choice, for an affordable Android Go phone.
 In fact, it even sports a Snapdragon 425 processor and a 1440×720 display, which is more than can be said for most other Android Go phones released so far.

 Otherwise, the ZenFone Live’s specs are still weak, but fitting for the price range, with 1GB of RAM, 16GB of storage.
 You also still have Asus’s ZenUI 5 laid on top of Android Oreo (Go edition).